 Use Interrail or Eurail to travel to Greece by train

-If I would have selected their Global Pass (4 days in 1 month), it would have cost me €258 for 2nd class seats.
+If I had selected their Global Pass (4 days in 1 month), it would have cost me €258 for 2nd class seats.
 The upgrade to first class would have been €328.
 If you’re under 27 years old, it is less than €200 for economy class.

-This is excluding any reservations for seats.
+This excludes any reservations for seats.
 And because I took the direct train to Basel and Milan, and the highspeed train to Bari, this would have meant additional costs.